-If your physician has prescribed you with some medicines, you should take the prescription and your health insurance card to your nearest pharmacy, where you will obtain those medicines.
-If you are an adult and you only have compulsory health insurance without complementary health insurance, you will need to self-fund many medicines.
+If your physician has prescribed you with some medicines, you should take your health insurance card to your nearest pharmacy, where you will obtain those medicines (persons with temporary protection access the healthcare services with temporary protection card).
+If you are an adult and you only have compulsory health insurance without complementary health insurance, you will have to pay a surcharge for most medicines.

-In Slovenia, you can only obtain some medicines (e.g. antibiotics, medicines for high blood pressure, etc.) with the prescription from your physician.
-Some medicines (e.g. medication for treating fewer, or cough, etc.) you can buy without a prescription.
+In Slovenia, you can only obtain some medicines (e.g., antibiotics, medicines for high blood pressure, etc.) with the prescription from your physician.
+Some medicines (e.g., medication for treating fewer or cough, etc.) you can buy without a prescription.

-If you need medicines urgently and it is outside working hours of the pharmacies, you should turn to emergency pharmacy in your town or in the nearest bigger town.
+If you need medicines urgently and it is outside working hours of the pharmacies, you should turn to emergency pharmacy in your town or in the nearest one.